ppone/docs/guides/autopay.md

 3. Sending an AutoPay invoice to your customer

-   When sending AutoPay invoices where your customer does not have a payment source connected yet then we will let your customer pay the invoice online.
-Invoiced will then save the payment source used for future AutoPay invoices.
+   This approach involves sending an AutoPay invoice to a customer that does not have a connected payment source.
+Your customer will be able to pay the invoice online like normal, but we will also save the payment source used to pay for future AutoPay invoices.

 4. [Subscription onboarding requests](subscription-billing#customer-signup-flow)